vossenwout/crev/readme.md

 # Crev CLI

-`crev` is a command-line tool which allows you to easily bundle your codebase into a single file and get AI code reviews.
+`crev` is a command-line tool which allows you to easily bundle your codebase into a single file and get AI code reviews. `crev` helps you improve your code quality and catch bugs early right from your cli.
 For more information visit the [website](https://crevcli.com/).

 ## Features